oliolioli/BathroomClimateController/README.md

 These two values will be then set off against each other in some sort of simple physical model to know if the room (e.g. bathroom) is too humid or too cold and to take what measure (e.g. increase ventilation or heating).

-The mentioned values will be retrievable by on a web API (implemented on the device or pushed to a remote web API).
+The mentioned values will be retrievable through a web server running on the sensor device itself, plotting the collected data.

 Ideally the bathroom climate control unit enables you to prevent mold but allows you at the same time to save energy as it balances these two goals.

 ## How to set everything up ##